Top 4 Must-Stay Onsen Hotels & Ryokans in Tokachigawa Onsen [2025 Guide]|Domingo

 A restaurant overlooking the Tokachi River

-For dinner, you can choose between a buffet-style meal in the restaurant or a Japanese banquet meal in the dining area.
-The buffet offers a wide variety of Japanese, Western and Chinese dishes, and you can enjoy freshly cooked food in the live kitchen.
-There is also a wide selection of items on display in the sweets tower and salad corner.
+For dinner, you can choose a plan with either a buffet at the restaurant or a Japanese kaiseki meal at a dining area.
+The buffet features a variety of Japanese, Western, and Chinese dishes, with freshly prepared food available at the live kitchen, as well as an extensive selection at the dessert tower and salad corner.

 Kangetsuen

-The special pizza for dinner is full of toppings and melty cheese.
+The special pizza for dinner is loaded with toppings and gooey cheese

 Kangetsuen